-I am bringing a classic back this Christmas with a very retro inspired recipe!
+I am bringing a classic back this Christmas with a very retro inspired recipe for Gingernut Log!
 Some still make it, some remember if from their childhood and some have never heard of it but I definitely think it should appear on your Christmas table his year.

-I covered mine in a delicious toffee sauce that I found at the supermarket – but simply sprinkling over grated chocolate would do the trick – but I have to say a caramel or toffee sauce takes it to the next level!
+I covered my gingernut log in a delicious toffee sauce that I found at the supermarket – but simply sprinkling over grated chocolate would do the trick – but I have to say a caramel or toffee sauce takes it to the next level!

-So without further ado onto the recipe, it’s easy and I will also include a little tip recently learnt about how to get your cream to last a little longer – and that is to add instant vanilla pudding to the whipped cream!
+Also a little tip I recently learnt about how to get your cream to last a little longer – and that is to add instant vanilla pudding to the whipped cream!
 Totally optional and will make your cream a little stiffer than normal once it has chilled but it is nice for a change!

 *If you would like to try the vanilla instant pudding simply begin to whip up 250mls of cream gently.
 While you are doing this add the remaining 50mls of cream to a small bowl.
 Stir into this the 1 Tablespoon of vanilla instant pudding, then the essence and icing sugar, once the cream begins to leave a trail add this instant pudding mixture to it and combine as normal until firm peaks appear.